Keyfactor/digicert-certcentral-caplugin/README.md

 # digicert-certcentral-caplugin

 DigiCert CertCentral plugin for the AnyCA REST Gateway framework

-#### Integration status: Prototype - Demonstration quality.
-Not for use in customer environments.
+#### Integration status: Production - Ready for use in production environments.

-## About the Keyfactor AnyGateway CA Connector
+## About the Keyfactor AnyCA Gateway DCOM Connector

-This repository contains an AnyGateway CA Connector, which is a plugin to the Keyfactor AnyGateway.
-AnyGateway CA Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.
+This repository contains an AnyCA Gateway Connector, which is a plugin to the Keyfactor AnyGateway.
+AnyCA Gateway Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.

 ## Support for digicert-certcentral-caplugin

-digicert-certcentral-caplugin is open source and community supported, meaning that there is no support guaranteed from Keyfactor Support for these tools.
+digicert-certcentral-caplugin is supported by Keyfactor for Keyfactor customers.
+If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.

+---

 ---